 The blazed grating, also known as the echelette grating, is a specific form of reflective or transmission diffraction grating designed to produce the maximum grating efficiency in a specific diffraction order.
 This means that the majority of the optical power will be in the designed diffraction order while minimizing power lost to other orders (particularly the zeroth).
 Due to this design, a blazed grating operates at a specific wavelength, known as the blaze wavelength.

-Facet Normal Blaze Figure 3.
-Blazed Grating The blaze wavelength is one of the three main characteristics of the blazed grating.
+The blaze wavelength is one of the three main characteristics of the blazed grating.
 The other two, shown in Figure 3, are a, the groove or facet spacing, and Y, the blaze angle.
-The blaze angle Y is the angle between the surface structure and the surface parallel.
-It is also the angle between the surface normal and the facet normal.